 Ukraine conflict - latest news

-After nearly four years of conflict in eastern Ukraine, 3.4 million people are in need of humanitarian assistance – 60 per cent of them are women and children.
+After five years of conflict in eastern Ukraine, 3.4 million people are in need of humanitarian assistance – 60 per cent of them are women and children.
 Approximately 1.6 million people have been forced from their homes and tens of thousands of civilians have been killed or wounded.

 UNICEF is supporting health, nutrition, HIV prevention, education, access to safe drinking water, sanitation and protection for children and families caught in the conflict.